Immunizations & Immunity

 Will you accept my parent or guardian’s word that I was immunized for measles, mumps, and rubella?

-How many shots are included in the hepatitis B immunization?
+How many vaccinations are required for the hepatitis B immunization series?

 The result of my blood titer was “equivocal” or “borderline.”
 Do I need another immunization?